SILO-GROUP/Machapi/README.md

 Once an engine module is created and inserted, Machapi is able to connect to that site and perform various functions.

 # Currently supported modules:

 plentyoffish.com

-# Why This Exists
+# Purpose
-This was created after I came across a thread from the POF.com owners saying they won't be creating a server-side API, which hinders 3rd party software development.
+Machapi was created after I came across a thread from the POF.com owners saying they won't be creating a server-side API, which hinders 3rd party software development.

-Hope it helps some developer somewhere get something neat built.
+I hope it helps some developer somewhere get something neat built.

 It's pretty easy to use.
 Just create a new POFSession object and its methods drive everything.